 WorldView-3 Satellite Sensor (0.31m)

-The WorldView-3 satellite sensor was recently licensed by the National Oceanic and Atmospheric Administration (NOAA) to collect eight-band short-wave infrared (SWIR) imagery.
-The satellite is expected to launch mid August.
+The WorldView-3 satellite sensor was licensed by the National Oceanic and Atmospheric Administration (NOAA) to collect in addition to the standard Panchromatic and Multispectral bands, eight-band short-wave infrared (SWIR) and 12 CAVIS imagery.
+The satellite was successfully launched on August 13, 2014.
+Watch satellite launch.

 WorldView-3 Satellite Sensor (0.31m)